openjump-gis/openjump/etc/readme.txt

   partly at Integrated Systems Analysts, Inc. for providing their Jump ISA tools code and numerous other improvements
-- Pirol Project from University of Applied Sciences Osnabrück for providing the attribute editor, note the project is finished now (contact: Arnd Kielhorn)
+- Pirol Project from University of Applied Sciences Osnabrück for providing the attribute editor.
+Note that the project is finished now.
+  (contact: Arnd Kielhorn)
 - Lat/Lon GmbH (deeJUMP team)
   for providing some plugins and functionality (i.e. WFS and WMS Plugins)
   contact: Markus Müller/Andreas Schmitz
-- VividSolutions Inc.
+- VividSolutions Inc. & Refractions Inc.
   for support and answering the never ending stream of questions, especially:
   Martin Davis (now at Refractions Inc.)
   David Zwiers